By Remitbee - Mar 2, 2022

 You can apply for the AHIP card at the nearest registry agent office in Alberta.
 The locations are available on Alberta's Government website under AHCIP Registry Locations

-You can download application forms from here and fill them out before presenting them to the agent's office.
+You can download application forms here and fill them out before presenting them to the agent's office.

 Contact a community agency near you for any concerns regarding Alberta Health Care Insurance.